John-Anthony-L/gcp_cookie_delivery_agent/README.md

 ### Gmail LangChain Integration Setup

+> ** Important for Argolis Users**: Corporate Gmail access is restricted.
+You **must** use a free secondary Gmail account for this integration.
+The instructions below are designed for Google Workspace/Gmail, though you can adapt them for Outlook or other providers.

 The Gmail integration uses **LangChain Community Gmail toolkit** for complete Gmail API functionality.
 Here's what's available:

 #### Features: